yashaka/selene/README.md

 * Improve and stabilize automatic webdriver management
 * Improve and stabilize screenshooting
 * add support of multiple browsers (only Firefox is supported so far)
-* add support of xpath locators (only css selectores so far)
 * add more convenient methods to SElement and SElementsCollection impl.
 * consider implementing conditions as hamcrest matchers (in addition to simple functions or lambdas)
 * improve general "autocompletion in IDE" capabilities (reduce "magic" in implementation)